bestape/alchemy/README.md

 In this context, without a [Euclidean algorithm](https://en.wikipedia.org/wiki/Euclidean_algorithm#/media/File:Euclidean_algorithm_1071_462.gif) *greatest common divisor*, an irrational number is problematic because its measure is inaccurate compared to rational numbers.

-However, when measure is intended to perpetuate an ongoing sequence, an irrational number's non-halting process is an invaluable engine.
+However, when measure is intended to perpetuate an ongoing sequence, an irrational number's non-halting process is an invaluable abstract perpetual motion engine.

 ### how